The best Black Friday vacuum sales and deals

 Wayfair also has the Roomba 614 Robot Vacuum discounted down to $199.99, down from the originally $251.99.

-Shark Black Friday Deals
+Shark Black Friday deals

-When it comes to getting the best range of heals, head straight to the brand’s website, which is offering a tiered slate of discounts on its vacuums for its Pre-Black Friday sale, now through November 21.
-While some exclusions apply, you can find some great deals on handheld, upright, and cordless vacuums thanks to some magic discount codes: $20 off $100+ (use SAVE20 at checkout), $45 off $200+ (SAVE45), and $75 off $300+ (SAVE75).
+When it comes to getting the best range of deals, head straight to the brand’s website, which is currently offering a tiered slate of discounts on its vacuums.
+While some exclusions apply, you can find some great deals on handheld, upright and cordless vacuums, thanks to some magic discount codes: $20 off orders $100 or more (use SAVE20 at checkout), $45 off orders $200 or more (SAVE45) and $75 off orders $300 or more (SAVE75).

 The Shark ION R76, one of the brand’s robotic models, will be on sale for $149.99, down from $299.99 at Target from November 22 through 28.
 Enabled with Wi-Fi to let you set the cleaning schedule, it picks up pet hair while steering clear of furniture and has three types of brushes for a super-clean scrub.